Frequently Asked Questions

 Where do I go once I arrive?

 After turning into the property, please park by the garage or on the gravel between the barns if possible.
 You are welcome to park on the grass if the ground is not wet.
-Proceed on foot down the gravel driveway on the left.
-Continue past the indoor arena until you reach the gate to the barn yard.
-From there, you'll be greeted at the arena barn by one of our team members.
+For New Student Consultations, a staff member will meet you at the garage.
+For all other lessons, please proceed to the main barn or arena barn and locate a staff member.
+Do not enter empty barns.

 What gear should I or my child(ren) wear to Wrenacyn?

-You or your child(ren) do not have to have any special equipment besides long pants and closed toed shoes.
-When riding with stirrups, we do require a simple boot with a small heel (so that the rider's foot cannot inadvertently slip through the stirrup and trap the rider) but we actually do a lot of work at the beginning without stirrups.
-We also have a variety of sizes of boots here to borrow.
-We provide helmets as well.
+You or your child(ren) do not need any special equipment besides long pants and closed toed shoes.
+When riding with stirrups, we require a boot with a small heel (so the rider's foot cannot slip through the stirrup and trap the rider) but we do a lot of work at the beginning without stirrups.
+We also have various boot sizes available for children to borrow.
+Do not wear crocs or flip-flops.

-The goal is to not have any barriers to learn about horses so we are flexible with the amount of gear required for the introduction phase of riding and while exploring if riding is right for each individual.
+The goal is to remove barriers to learning about horses so we are flexible with the gear required for the introduction phase of riding and while exploring if riding is right for each individual.

 Can I stay to watch my child(ren)’s lesson?